Balamurali-Besetty/WT/Flask Project/Readme.md

-Its a project on shopping cart developed using Flask and requisite technologies
+Its a project on shopping cart developed using Flask